-- An excel file in the CSV format.

-- Copied to the root directory.

-- Referenced in the device_list option of the "fwupdate.cfg" file.
-See fwupdate.cfg (on page 533).
+- A CSV (comma-separated values) format file exported from a spreadsheet application like Excel. - Copied to the root directory. - Referenced in the device_list option of the "fwupdate.cfg" file.
+See fwupdate.cfg (on page 636).

-Every PX2 identifies its entry in the "devicelist.csv" file by comparing its serial number or MAC address to one of the columns in the file.
+Every PX3 identifies its entry in the "devicelist.csv" file by comparing its serial number or MAC address to one of the columns in the file.

-Determine the column to identify PX2 devices:
+▶ Determine the column to identify PX3 devices:

-- By default, a PX2 searches for its serial number in the 1st column. - To override the default, set the match option in the "fwupdate.cfg" file to a different column.
+- By default, a PX3 searches for its serial number in the 1st column. - To override the default, set the match option in the "fwupdate.cfg" file to a different column.